bluwy/website/src/posts/0000-00-00-hot-module-replacement-is-easy/index.md

 <!-- NOTE: There's a bug where the last dispose before prune is not called -->

-It's also important to note that for HMR to work, you need to use these APIs either via Vite plugins or manually yourself.
-If not, updates to any files including JS or TS will only result in a full page reload.
+It's also important to note that you need to use these APIs for HMR to work.
+For example, Vite uses these APIs for CSS files out-of-the-box, but for other files like Vue and Svelte, you can use a Vite plugin that will use these HMR APIs.
+Or manually if needed.
+Otherwise, updates to files will result in a full page reload by default.

 With that aside, let's take a deeper look into how these APIs work!